“Everyone talks about building a relationship with your customer.” I think you build one with your employees first”

 It is important to note that the company can acquire ROS only from shares of members whose deposits were entered/paid fully and can be formed only with the shares of those members who have voted for rendering the Decision on Establishing the Reserved Own Share.
 The consequence of the General Assembly’s decision on the acquisition of ROS is that the shares of members who have voted for will decrease.

-Afterward, the company can take the next step and issue the financial instruments –so-called rights to acquire shares (hereinafter: RAS).
-RAS is issued based on the Decision on Issuance of the Financial Instrument – the Right to Acquire Shares, which should be registered with the Central Securities Depositary and Clearing House (hereinafter: CSDCH).
+Afterwards, the company can take the next step and issue the financial instruments – so-called rights to acquire shares (hereinafter: RAS ).
+RAS is issued based on the Decision on Issuance of the Financial Instrument – the Right to Acquire Shares, which should be registered with the Central Securities Depositary and Clearing House (hereinafter: CSDCH ).

 Also, in order to establish ROS, the company does not have to increase the primary capital, because the ROS will be established from the already entered/paid capital.